llamaonthefence/llamaonthefence.github.io-hangedcoin/README.md

 ```
 ```
-- Detecting collision from top of basket - recalculated for collision detection between falling coins and full area of basket.
+- Detecting collision from top of basket was problematic:
+  Recalculated for collision detection between falling coins and full area of basket.
+- Basket kept going out of frame - infinite movement along x-axis:
-- Top left hand anchor point required careful attention to calculation and visualising to get it right.
+  Top left hand anchor point required careful attention to calculation and visualising to get it right.

 function detectCollision() {
     const basketTop = canvas.height - dHeight * 0.9;